MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/about.md

 **Applies to:  Microsoft R Server 9.x**  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; (Find archived "DeployR 8.x" docs [here](deployr-about.md).)

+Operationalization refers to the process of publishing R models and code to Microsoft R Server in the form of web services and the consumption of these services within client applications to affect business results.

 Today, more and more businesses are adopting advanced analytics for mission critical decision making in areas such as fraud detection, healthcare and manufacturing.
 Typically, data scientists first build the predictive models, and only then can businesses deploy those models in a production environment and consume them for predictive actions.

 Being able to operationalize your analytics is a central capability in R Server.
 Formerly known as DeployR, this capability for operationalizing your code is fully integrated into R Server.
 After installing R Server on select platforms, you'll have everything you need to [configure R Server to host R analytics web services and remote R sessions](admin-get-started.md).
 For details on which platforms, see [Supported platforms](../rserver-install-supported-platforms.md).